 The Saudi double standard.
 A stab to my heart… That it’s okay to use me….how does he feel about it all?!
 A man who claims to love me yet has no intention to marry.
 It’s selfish.

 Do Escorts Enjoy their Lives?
 Maybe on the outside.
 We portray our lives as great, luxurious, perfect , but it’s concealing the pain that brought us to serving men we don’t love.
-Our pride forces us to hide the pain.
+Of course, however, many of our clients are also serving us — so it would be incorrect to say all prostitutes are being degraded.
+Nonetheless, our pride forces us to hide the pain.
 We are forced to defend our ‘choices’….and defend the lives we made for ourselves…and deny the truth to ourselves.
 Short term happiness, and long-term depression.
 Bouts of happiness, followed by retreats of deep thinking and questioning.
 What sort of happiness did this bring me?